Logo Futurismo

 David Rodrigues | Urzelina is a true seaside paradise

 Urzelina is a true seaside paradise, located 7.5 kilometers from Fajã das Almas.
 This pretty village is a parish in the municipality of Velas, on the island of São Jorge.
-This village lies by the sea, where you can enjoy beautiful walks along the coast, surrounded by typical windmills and breathtaking landscapes.
+This village is situated by the sea, offering beautiful walks along the coast, surrounded by traditional windmills and breathtaking landscapes.

-In this parish, you can enjoy unique moments with your family and friends, and you can take the opportunity to visit and get to know the region’s vast cultural and historical heritage.
+In this parish, you can enjoy unique moments with your family and friends, and take the opportunity to explore and discover the region’s vast cultural and historical heritage.
 Here are some suggestions:

 • Tower of the Church of Urzelina;